 The following books are “thick” and meaty, but we believe that homeschooled teenagers have time to read in a way that will probably never again be repeated for the rest of their lives.
 For that reason, we strongly encourage you to obtain these books for your high-school student and to set aside time for long discussions of the topics introduced, such as before bed each evening.

 - The Antiquities of the Jews, by Josephus.
-This book is available free online, at http://www.sacred-texts.com/jud/josephus/index.htm#aoj This book is used in Weeks 1 and 33-36.
+This book is available free online, at http://www.sacred-texts.com/jud/josephus/index.htm#aoj or you can access the book on our website using a password in the curriculum.
+This book is used in Weeks 1 and 33-36.

 - The Five Great Monarchies of the Ancient Eastern World, Volumes 1-3, by George Rawlinson.
-These books are available free online, at http://books.google.com These books are used in Weeks 2, 4, and 6-15.
+These books are available free online, at http://books.google.com or you can access the book on our website using a password in the curriculum.
+These books are used in Weeks 2, 4, and 6-15.

 - Observation Upon the Prophecies of Daniel and the Apocalypse of St. John, by Sir Isaac Newton.
-It is available here or free online at http://www.isaacnewton.ca/daniel_apocalypse/ This book is used in Weeks 3, 4, 5, and 32; it is also used in Years 3-4.
+This book is available free online at http://www.isaacnewton.ca/daniel_apocalypse/ or you can access the book on our website using a password in the curriculum.
+This book is used in Weeks 3, 4, 5, and 32; it is also used in Years 3-4.

 - Greek Lives, by Plutarch, translated by Robin Waterfield (Oxford World’s Classics).
-A similar translation is available free online at http://classics.mit.edu/Browse/index-Plutarch.html.
+A similar translation is available free online at http://classics.mit.edu/Browse/index-Plutarch.html or you can access the book on our website using a password in the curriculum.
 This book is used in Weeks 16-25.